scaamanho/k3d-cluster/README.md

 This tool is not mandatory, but helps to inspect cluster without install kubernetes dashboard

-just go to <https://k8slens.dev/$ and download it for your system
+just go to <https://k8slens.dev/> and download it for your system

+#### Prometheus Instalation
-This tool make use of prometheus if is avaliable on cluster.
+This tool make use of prometheus for it's metris.

-You also can use other tools to inspect cluster as vscode plugin for kubernetes `ms-kubernetes-tools.vscode-kubernetes-tools`.
+You can install Prometheus by your own (see below) or can istall it from Lens.

+Just do right click in **cluster icon** on left, and choose **Settings** in popup menu.
+This will lead to Settings Page.
+In Settings Page in **Features**, *Metrics Stack*, click on **Install** button.
+This will start prometheus deployment in cluster

 ![Lens](assets/lens.png)